pyiapa/seatallocator/README.md

 and prints the results to standard output.
 The output is the best passenger sitting configuration as well as overall satisfaction based on passenger preferences.

+## Input and Output ##

+An example input is shown below:

+4 4
+1W 2 3
+4 5 6 7
+8
+9 10 11W
+12W
+13 14
+15 16

+The first line specifies the dimensions of the plane.
+The first digit is the number of seats in a row and the second digit is the number of rows on the plane.

+Each subsequent line describes a group of travellers.
+For example, the first line of travelers describes a group of three where the first traveller has a preference for a window seat.
+Each number uniquely identifies the traveller on the flight.
+The output for the above file should be:

+1 2 3 8
+4 5 6 7
+11 9 10 12
+13 14 15 16
+100%

+The program should aim to maximize customer satisfaction.
+The last line in the above output indicates the percentage of customers that have had their preferences satisfied.
+If the plane is over subscribed the program should aim to maximize customer satisfaction of those customers waiting for the flight.

 ## Assumptions ##